-Niki Caro's career is littered with awards and major name global film festivals, but it could be argued her career really went international thanks to a single project: her 2002 adaptation of Witi Ihimaera novel Whale Rider, which won fans in cinemas across the globe, and rave reviews to match.
+Niki Caro's career is littered with awards and major name film festivals, but her career really went international thanks to a single project: her 2002 adaptation of Witi Ihimaera novel Whale Rider, which won fans in cinemas across the globe, and rave reviews to match.

 Caro graduated from Auckland's Elam School of Fine Arts in 1988, then got a diploma at Melbourne's Swinburne Film and Television School.
 Returning to New Zealand, she wrote and directed several short films and TV dramas.

-In 1992 producer Owen Hughes invited her to contribute to a trilogy of half-hour TV dramas, which were intended to bridge the gap for filmmakers between shorts and features.
+In 1992 producer Owen Hughes invited her to contribute to a trilogy of half-hour TV dramas, which were intended to bridge a gap for directors between short films and features.
 Caro's contribution was The Summer the Queen Came, an affectionate look at the small, twisted details of a family in suburbia.
-The film earned the self-described "writer/director/waitress" two nominations at the 1994 NZ Film and Television Awards.
+The film earned the self-described "writer/director/waitress" three nominations at the 1994 NZ Film and Television Awards.

-The same year, Caro's short Sure To Rise was selected to compete at the Cannes Film Festival in France (as was fellow NZ film Lemming Aid).
-One of only eight films chosen, out of roughly 300 entries, Sure to Rise tells a moody, near wordless story of a woman who discovers an injured airman.
+The same year, Caro's short Sure To Rise was selected to compete at the Cannes Film Festival in France (as was another New Zealand film, Lemming Aid).
+One of only eight films chosen from roughly 300 entries, Sure to Rise tells a moody, near wordless story of a woman who discovers an injured airman.

 Caro's work was growing more ambitious.
-Plain Tastes, her acclaimed Montana Sunday Theatre drama, was an hour-long piece about a middle class woman (Meryl Main) trying to find happiness and love.
-It was nominated in the Best Television Drama and Writer categories at the 1996 New Zealand Film and Television Awards.
+Plain Tastes, her acclaimed drama for the Montana Sunday Theatre slot, was an hour-long piece about a middle class woman (Meryl Main) trying to find happiness and love.
+It was nominated for Best Television Drama and Best Writer at the 1996 New Zealand Film and Television Awards.

-There was also a rare excursion into documentary — although documentary that sometimes seemed more like drama — with short film Old Bastards (1994) and Footage (1996).
+There was also rare excursions into documentary — although documentary that seemed at times to have been infected by fiction — with short film Old Bastards (1994) and Footage (1996).
 Made for the Work of Art series, Footage was an offbeat documentary about the cult of the shoe.
 It managed to win invitation to the Venice Film Festival.

-Caro's first feature film Memory and Desire was selected for Critics Week at Cannes in 1998.
+At one point Caro was hoping to make her feature debut with a project based on the Parker-Hulme murder.
+Instead her first movie was Memory and Desire, which was selected for Critics Week at Cannes in 1998.
 Based on a short story by Peter Wells, the drama follows the unraveling relationship of a Japanese couple as they travel New Zealand.
-Voted Best Film at the 1999 New Zealand Film Awards, Memory and Desire won a Special Jury Prize for Caro's work as both writer and director.
+Voted Best Film at the 1999 NZ Film Awards, Memory and Desire won a Special Jury Prize for Caro's work as both writer and director.

-It was follow-up feature Whale Rider that brought Caro to a large international audience.
-Caro said the film was "essentially about leadership and the fact that leadership presents itself in the form of a young girl".
-The film had been in development for many years.
-Caro's take on the script saw her signed up to direct.
-The result scooped more than 27 awards and impressive international box office, including audience awards for favourite film at the Toronto, Sundance and Rotterdam film festivals, and best film and director at Seattle.
+But it was follow-up feature Whale Rider that brought Caro to a large international audience.
+The film had been in development for many years when her take on the script got her signed up to direct.
+The film, she said, was "essentially about leadership and the fact that leadership presents itself in the form of a young girl.
+Whale Rider scooped almost 30 awards and impressive international box office, including audience awards for favourite film at the Toronto, Sundance and Rotterdam film festivals, and best film and director at Seattle.
 First-time screen actor, 12-year-old Keisha Castle-Hughes, was Oscar-nominated after starring as a young East Coast Māori girl, struggling to establish her place in her community.